ucd-library/ror-extend-demo/index.md

 * Identifying work from units with specific subject area across institutions for collection purposes
 * Matching internal identifiers used by an agency to a global reference

 The initial proposal to extend ROR ids presented by Carolyn Grant at PIDapalooza 2020 can be found in ["The Path to Department Level PIDs", 10.5281/zenodo.3635003](https://doi.org/10.5281/zenodo.3635004).
+Extending a ROR identifier adds granularity to the data, while preserving the association with the top ROR identifier.

 ## How to use the data